-(a) Except as provided in paragraph (b), a lawyer shall not represent a client if the representation involves a concurrent conflict of interest.
-A concurrent conflict of interest exists if: (i) the representation of one client will be directly adverse to another client or (2) there is a significant risk that the representation of one or more clients will be materially limited by the lawyer's responsibilities to another client, a former client or a third person or by a personal interest of the lawyer.
+(a) Except as provided in parsgraph (b), a lawyer shall not represent a clicht if the representation involves a concurrent conflict of interest.
+A concurrent conflict of interest exists if: (1) the representation of one client will be directly adverse to another client; or (2) there is a significant, risk that the representation of one or more clients will be materially limited by the lawyer's responsibilities to another client, a former client or a third person or by a personal interest of the lawyer.

-Rule 3,3, Candor Toward the Tribunal
+Rule 3.3.
+Candor Toward the Tribunal

-(a) A lawyer shall not knowingly: (1) make a false statement of fact or law to a tribunal or fail to correct a false statement of material fact or law previously made to the fribunal by the lawyer; (2) fail to disclose to the tribunal legal authority in the controlling jurisdiction known to the lawyer to be directly adverse to the position of the client and not disclosed by opposing counsel; or (3) offer evidence that the lawyer knows to be false.
-It a lawyer, the lawyer's client, or a witness called by the lawyer, has offered material evidence and the lawyer comes to know of its falsity, the lawyer shall take reasonable remedial measures including, if necessary, disclosure to the tribunal.
-A lawyer may refuse to offer evidence, other than the testimony of a defendant in a criminal matter, that the lawyer reasonably believes is false.
+(a) A lawyer shall not knowingly; (1) make a false statement of fact or law to a tribunal or fail to correct a false statement of material fact or law previously made to the tribunal by the lawyer; (2) fail to disclose to the tribunal legal authority in the controlling jurisdiction known to the lawyer; (3) be directly adverse to the position of the client and not disclosed by opposing counsel; or (3) offer evidence that the lawyer knows to be false.
+If a lawyer, the lawyer's client, or a witness called by the lawyer's client, or a witness called by the lawyer's client, or a witness called by the lawyer shall take reasonable remedial measures including, if necessary, disclosure to the tribunal.
+A lawyer may refise to offer evidence, other than the testimony of a defendant in a criminal matter, that the lawyer reasonably believes is false.